ipums/hlink/doc/developer.md

 1. Clone the repository.
 2. Run `pip install --upgrade pip` to ensure that you have a recent version of pip.
 3. Run `pip install -e .[dev]` in the root project directory.
-This should install all dependencies.
+This should install all development dependencies.
+If you are working with the XGBoost and/or LightGBM machine learning models, then you'll also need to install those extras, like  `pip install -e .[dev,xgboost,lightgbm]`.

 ## Running Tests